intmus/inttheory22-23/_08-cadences-phrasing/a1-cadences.md

 ## Conclusions

-Cadences close each musical idea and phrase--they are the punctuation at the end of musical sentences.
-We classify each cadence by their harmonic progressions.
+Cadences close each musical idea and phrase, and we classify each cadence by certain characteristics of their voice-leading and harmonic progressions.

 - **Authentic Cadence** - any cadence in which a dominant function harmony (i.e. V or vii<sup>o</sup>) resolves to I. There are two types of authentic cadences, so we always label any authentic cadence as one of these:
     - **Perfect Authentic Cadence (PAC)**